wfeliz1/c4-js-2-debrief/README.md

 1. This link contains instructions for completing #1:  https://docs.google.com/document/d/1ACw6ILG_rk66ukkkS_84LWiH63hovGnEOKPNtcvRGlg/edit?usp=sharing

 2. GenBuzz
-   * Using the Instructions below, write a function that prints numbers from 1 to an upper limit.That upper limit should be passed into your function as a parameter.
+   * Using the Instructions below, write a function that prints numbers from 1 to an upper limit.
+That upper limit should be passed into your function as an argument.
     *   Ex. genBuzz(15) should print the genBuzz pattern described below from 1 to the upper limit of 15.
    * Instructions: For numbers from 1 to an upper limit (inclusive), print 'Gen' to the console if the number is a multiple of 3, print 'Buzz' if it is a multiple 5, print 'GenBuzz' if it a multiple of both 3 and 5.
 Otherwise, print the number to the console.
 Be sure to check that number your `upperLimit` is of type `number`.